 One thing I brought with me to The Himalayan Institute was the reading material Janet provided for our studies of asteya, one of the ethical guidelines from the yamas.
 Asteya is non-stealing.
 While is does apply to tangible objects, it also applies to intangibles like information, emotions and time.
 We steal when we feel a sense of lack.
 When we shift our perspective to being grateful for all that we have, we have a sense of fulfillment.
 And that’s a beautiful thing.

 I was reading up on asteya in between my classes with Luke.
 One of Janet’s exercises was to think of someone or something we are grateful for throughout our practice.
 So when I returned to the workshop, Luke had us focus on our breath.
 From my reading with Janet, I was also focusing on gratitude.
 This layering of breath with gratitude is when this amazing collision happened.
 It was the first time I have had such profound effects after a practice, mentally and physically.
 I felt SO good.

 I love this yoga cocktail of steadiness (sthira) and ease (sukha) blended with gratitude (asteya).
 Have it part of your intentions for a week and observe the changes in your body and thoughts.
-For the small amount of effort it takes, you will feel a big difference in your overall wellbeing.
+As yoga blogger Jen Miller of Jen Reviews demonstrates in her article 18 Amazing Benefits of Yoga, According to Science, “Science has proven that yoga can have a transformative effect on the body…” For the small amount of effort it takes, you will feel a big difference in your overall wellbeing.
 When you practice it, you become it.